Alfalfa: Modern cultivation

-Alfalfa is widely grown throughout the world as forage for cattle, and is most often harvested as hay, but can also be made into silage, grazed, or fed as greenchop.
+Alfalfa is widely grown throughout the world as forage for cattle.
+It is most often harvested as hay but can also be made into silage, grazed, or fed as greenchop.
 Alfalfa usually has the highest feeding value of all common hay crops.
 It is used less frequently as pasture.
 When grown on soils where it is well-adapted, alfalfa is often the highest-yielding forage plant, but its primary benefit is the combination of high yield per hectare and high nutritional quality.

-Its primary use is as feed for high-producing dairy cows, because of its high protein content and highly digestible fiber, and secondarily for beef cattle, horses, sheep, and goats.
+Its primary use is as feed for high-producing dairy cows because of its high protein content and highly digestible fiber, and secondarily for beef cattle, horses, sheep, and goats.
 Alfalfa hay is a widely used protein and fiber source for meat rabbits.
-In poultry diets, dehydrated alfalfa and alfalfa leaf concentrates are used for pigmenting eggs and meat, because of their high content in carotenoids, which are efficient for colouring egg yolk and body lipids.
+In poultry diets, dehydrated alfalfa and alfalfa leaf concentrates are used for pigmenting eggs and meat because of their high content in carotenoids, which are efficient for colouring egg yolk and body lipids.
 Humans also eat alfalfa sprouts in salads and sandwiches.
 Dehydrated alfalfa leaf is commercially available as a dietary supplement in several forms, such as tablets, powders and tea.
-Fresh alfalfa can cause bloating in livestock, so care must be taken with livestock grazing on alfalfa because of this hazard.
+Fresh alfalfa can cause bloating in livestock, so care must be taken with livestock grazing on alfalfa.

+Alfalfa engages in symbiotic nitrogen fixation with nitrogen-fixing bacteria called rhizobia, including Sinorhizobium meliloti.
+This symbiosis results in the formation of indeterminate nodules (continuously growing) which grow on the root on the root hairs.
+S. meliloti, once inside the nodule, will terminally differentiate into bacteroids in which they lose the ability to return to free-living growth in soil.
+The bacteroids fix atmospheric nitrogen into bioavailable forms such as ammonia.
+Bacteroids are provided with carbohydrates for growth and return usable nitrogen to the plant.
+This mutualistic interaction improves soil nitrogen fertility as plant matter is accumulated in the surrounding soil.